By Kevin Wilkerson, PubClub.com Nightlife Blogger

 There’s good nightlife and a strong party scene in Switzerland, from the Alps in the winter to the cities in the summer.

 1.)
 The Drinking Age Is 16.
 That’s for beer and wine.
 For hard liquor it’s 18.
-Every American teenager is jealous of every teenager in Switzerland.
+Every American teenager is jealous of every young adult in Switzerland.
+Therefore, underage consumption is not much of an issue in Switzerland.
+This is just a part of the Swiss drinking culture.

 2.)
 Bars Close As Late As 5 a.m.
 Most bar close between 2 or 3 in the morning, but a few of them stay open later, until 4 or even 5 in the morning.
 Those places don’t get cranking until after midnight, and they are not all dance clubs.
-The lively Irish bar, Paddy Reilly’s in Basel, for example, is open until 5 on weekends.
+The lively Irish bar, Paddy Reilly’s in Basel, for example, is open until 5 a.m., on weekends.
+So see, this is a better party country that you probably think.

 3.)
-You Can Drink in Public.
+You Can Drink in Public Places.
 In the streets, along the rivers and lakes.
 There’s no open-container law in Switzerland.
 You can walk into a store or even a bar and get drinks to go, as long as they are not in a bottle.
 Bars will give you plastic cups, so if you’re in a place and have the sudden urge to leave, you don’t have to finish your drink there or wait on someone else in your party to get on the move.
+In a country in which alcohol consumption is fairly low (outside of the Swiss wine industry, perhaps), consuming alcohol is lot easier in Switzerland than it is in the USA.
+In a country in which alcohol consumption is fairly low (outside of the Swiss wine industry, perhaps), consuming alcohol is lot easier in Switzerland than it is in the USA.
+In Switzerland, public consumption is okay!

 4.)
 Switzerland Has Its Own Beers.
 (And Whiskey, Too.)
 And they are good.
 There are regional breweries in Switzerland and they brew lagers and pilsners.
 The beers are light in color and flavor, with a taste between that of a light beers and a heavy lager.
 The whiskey?
 Well this is not Scotland but it’s certainly strong and tasty.